jc-cr/coralmicro_docker_dev/README.md

 ## Usage

-After building the docker image you will now have a docker image with all the necessary tools to compile, upload, and interface with the coralmicro board.
+After building the docker image you will now have a docker image with all the necessary tools to compile, upload to the board.

 When used the container's working directory will mount to the `coralmicro_shared` directory.
 This directory is shared between the host and the container.

+### Build An Application

+`docker compose run coral_micro_build`

+### Upload A Built Application

+You'll need to open the docker-compose.yml file and change app name in the line "command: "python3 scripts/flashtool.py --app your_apps_name" under the coral_micro_upload service.

-`docker compose run --rm coral_dev`
+`docker compose run coral_micro_upload`